WNYC

-WNYC is the trademark and a set of call letters shared by WNYC (AM) and WNYC-FM, a pair of nonprofit, noncommercial, public radio stations located in New York City.
-WNYC is owned by New York Public Radio (NYPR), a nonprofit organization that did business as "WNYC RADIO" until March 2013.
+WNYC is one of the service brands under the oversight of New York Public Radio, a non-profit organization.
+Radio and other audio programming is primarily provided by a pair of nonprofit, noncommercial, public radio stations: WNYC (AM) and WNYC-FM, located in New York City.

-WNYC (AM) broadcasts on 820 kHz, and WNYC-FM broadcasts on 93.9 MHz.
 Both stations are members of NPR and carry local and national news/talk programs.
-Some hours the programming is simulcast, some hours different shows air on each station.

 WNYC reaches more than one million listeners each week and has the largest public radio audience in the United States.
 The WNYC stations are co-owned with Newark, New Jersey-licensed classical music outlet WQXR-FM (105.9 MHz), and all three broadcast from studios located in the Hudson Square neighborhood in lower Manhattan.
-WNYC's AM transmitter is located in Kearny, New Jersey; WNYC-FM's transmitter is located at the Empire State Building in New York City.

-As of 2018, WNYC also owns and operates the website Gothamist.